ZialeHub/reqt/README.md

 # Filter

-Filter define the way to filter ressources with your request, and the list of filters you want to apply.
+Filter defines the way to filter resources with your request, and the list of filters you want to apply.

 To implement your own filter rule, you need to implement the [Filter](filter::Filter) trait.

 # Range

-range define the way to range ressources with your request, and the list of ranges you want to apply.
+Range defines the way to range resources with your request, and the list of ranges you want to apply.

 To implement your own range rule, you need to implement the [Range](range::Range) trait.

 # Sort

-Sort define the way to sort ressources with your request, and the list of sorts you want to apply.
+Sort defines the way to sort resources with your request, and the list of sorts you want to apply.

 To implement your own sort rule, you need to implement the [Sort](sort::Sort) trait.

 ### [SortOrder](sort::SortOrder)

 - [Asc](sort::SortOrder::Asc)
 - [Desc](sort::SortOrder::Desc)